| Recipe Ingredients: |

 Turmeric

 Turmeric is a fragrant spice used primarily in South Asian and Middle Eastern cuisine.
-Makes a great addition to any dish needing some extra kick.
+It makes a great addition to any dish needing some extra kick.
 Turmeric is also known for its health benefits.

 |